behrad-kzm/JellySlider/README.md

 # RxJellySlider

-This is the RxVersion of JellySlider compatible with swift 5
+This is the RX Version of JellySlider compatible with swift 5 with cool new Features

 ## Added Features:
 - set progressValue programatically